Capital gains tax on shares: what is it and how to mitigate it

 Introduced by the UK government in 1999, Individual Savings Accounts (ISAs) are tax-efficient savings and investment accounts for UK residents.
 They act as a tax wrapper for holding various financial products, including cash, stocks and shares, and innovative finance investments.

-One key benefit of ISAs is that any income or capital gains generated within the account are tax free.
+One key benefit of ISAs is that any income or capital gains generated within the account are tax-free.

 There are several types of ISAs available, including Cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs, and Lifetime ISAs.
 Each type has its own rules and limits, but they all share the common goal of providing tax advantages to account holders.